-After counseling approximately 1,000 married couples, I have come to the conclusion that most married couples are poorly prepared for marriage.
-They do not know how to create a great marriage God’s way.
+After counseling approximately 1,000 married couples, I have observed that most married couples are poorly prepared for marriage.
+They don’t know how to create a great marriage God’s way.
 Their information frequently comes from poor parental examples, the Internet, TV, and movies.
 Many have the unrealistic expectation that everything will work out naturally simply because they are in love.

 The following are vital ways to create a great marriage.
 As you read, score yourself as a husband or wife from 0 to 10 on each point.

 - “0” means “I really need to improve in this area.”